tracychiang25/My-personal-web/README.md

 • About: A brief introduction about myself.
 • Resume: Provide my resume for potential employers.
-• Portfolio: Display all my work including programming projects on Github and videos on Youtube.
+• Portfolio: Display all my projects, including programming endeavors on Github and video content on Youtube.

 ## Dependicies and how to install them